laravel/nova-docs/4.0/resources/fields.md

 #### Preloading Available Tags

-For convenience, you can show all available tags options on a resource create or update page using the `preload` method:
+To make existing tags more discoverable, you may show the user all available tags during resource creation or update by invoking the `preload` method when defining the field:

 ```php
 Tag::make('Tags')->preload(),